Secondary Education/Science Education,

-The program is accredited by the Teacher Education Accreditation Council (TEAC) and is approved as a teacher certification program by the Pennsylvania Department of Education.
+The program is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and is approved as a teacher certification program by the Pennsylvania Department of Education.

 Areas of Specialization:

-Graduates typically pursue teaching positions in middle and secondary school settings in grades 7 to 12.
+Graduates typically pursue teaching positions in middle and secondary school settings in grades 7-12.

-Candidates may be eligible for a Pennsylvania Intern Certificate after completing supervised teaching and its prerequisites; passing required state licensure examinations; receiving a successful rating on the Pennsylvania Department of Education's PDE 430 form; and passing criminal background and child abuse clearance checks.
+Candidates may be eligible for a Pennsylvania Intern Certificate after completing supervised teaching and its prerequisites; passing both the Praxis I® and II® examinations; receiving a successful rating on the Pennsylvania Department of Education's PDE 430 form; and passing criminal background and child abuse clearance checks.
 The Intern Certificate allows the student to teach in public schools for up to three years.
 The Intern Certificate is issued only once and expires automatically in three years; no extensions are granted.

 Instructional I Certificate:

-Upon successful completion of the degree requirements and passing all required licensure examinations, candidates may apply for a Pennsylvania Instructional I Teaching Certificate.
+Upon successful completion of the degree requirements and passing all Praxis™ examinations, candidates may apply for a Pennsylvania Instructional I Teaching Certificate.

 Non-Matriculated Student Policy: